transferwise/wise-platform-samples/oauth-connect/README.md

 # OAuth Connect Sample

-This is an sample code of how to customer can connect their app to your app.
+This is an sample code of how to customer can connect their Wise account to your app.

 More info on our [API docs](https://docs.wise.com/api-docs/features/authentication-access).